rjrudman/UserscriptWithTypescriptTemplate/README.md

 ## How do I edit the userscript meta data?

 Simply modify `/src/UserScriptDeclaration.js`.
-It'll be concatenated to the start of the distributable files verbatim.
+It'll be prepended to the distributable file verbatim.
 Note that you *must* require require.js in the header if you're using modules.